teeworlds/documentation/support/support_and_contact.md

 ### Support

-If you run into troubles with running Teeworlds, there is a section in the forum called [Support](http://www.teeworlds.com/forum/viewforum.php?id=4) were you can get help from other players and from the developers.
+If you run into troubles with running Teeworlds, there is a section in the forum called [Support](http://www.teeworlds.com/forum/viewforum.php?id=4) where you can get help from other players and from the developers.
 There is also an IRC channel on the Quakenet network called #teeworlds for general chatter and support.

 ### Development and supplying patches